-Rea second again as Bautista takes Superpole win
+Bautista completes hat-trick of wins in Barcelona

-World Superbikes: Alvaro Bautista extends championship lead with Superpole win
+World Superbikes: Alvaro Bautista extends championship lead hat-trick of wins in Barcelona

 Last updated on .From the section Northern Ireland